Statistics: Women and HIV/AIDS

-- Approximately 23% of people living with HIV in the United States are women.
-About one in nine of them are unaware of their status,
+- Approximately one in four people living with HIV in the United States are women.
+One in nine of them are unaware of their status.

 Around the Globe

-- In 2018, there were an estimated 18.8 million women living with HIV (aged 15 and older), constituting 52% of all adults living with HIV.
+- In 2019, an estimated 19.2 million women were living with HIV, constituting more than half of all adults aged 15 and over living with HIV.

-- In 2018, more than 46% of the estimated 1.6 million new HIV infections in adults globally were among women.
+- About 48% of the estimated 1.7 million new HIV infections in adults globally were among women in 2019.

-- In sub-Saharan Africa, 80% of new infections among young people aged 15–24 years are in girls.
-Young women aged 15–24 years are twice as likely to be living with HIV compared with men of the same age.
+- In sub-Saharan Africa, women and girls account for 59% of all new HIV infections.
+Five in six new infections among adolescents (aged 15–24 years) are among girls—young women aged 15–24 years are twice as likely to be living with HIV than men.

-- In 2018, 82% of pregnant women living with HIV received antiretroviral medicines to prevent the transmission of HIV to their children.
+- In 2019, around 85% of pregnant women living with HIV received antiretroviral medicines to prevent the transmission of HIV to their children.

 U.S. Centers for Disease Control and Prevention.
 HIV Among Women Updated May 2020.
 Accessed July 2020.

 U.S. Centers for Disease Control and Prevention.
 HIV Among Hispanics/Latinos Updated February 2020.
 Accessed July 2020.

 U.S. Centers for Disease Control and Prevention.
 HIV Among African Americans Updated May 2020.
 Accessed July 2020.